Best storage practices for old photos.

 For an extra layer of defense, it’s a great idea to place individual photos in protective sleeves.
 These enclosures shield your prints from dust, fingerprints, and the minor scratches that can happen when photos rub against each other.
 Look for plastic sleeves made from polyester, polypropylene, or polyethylene, and make sure they do not contain PVC, which can release harmful chemicals.
 If you’re on a tight budget, simple plastic sandwich bags can work as a temporary, cheaper option.
 This simple step provides a crucial barrier against dust and physical wear, keeping each photo crisp and clean.

-Materials That Can Damage Your Photos
+Steer Clear: Materials That Can Ruin Your Photos

 Knowing what to avoid is just as important as knowing what to use.
 Steer clear of common household items that can actively harm your photos.
 Regular plastic boxes and wrap often contain chemicals that accelerate deterioration.
 The same goes for shoeboxes, which are typically made with acidic cardboard and glues.
 Rubber bands are another enemy; they can decay over time, stick to your photos, and leave behind a stubborn residue.
 Paper clips can scratch the surface of your prints, and tape or sticky notes can leave behind adhesives that are nearly impossible to remove without causing damage.

-Invest in the Right Storage Containers
+Picking the Perfect Photo Storage Containers

 Ultimately, the best strategy is to invest in containers specifically designed for photographic preservation.
 While that old shoebox might seem convenient, its materials can cause irreversible harm.
 Instead, opt for boxes that are clearly marked as being free of acid and lignin.
 These archival boxes create a safe, stable environment that won't yellow or damage your photos.
 You can find them at craft stores or online from specialty archival suppliers.
 Making this small investment now is one of the most effective ways to ensure your family’s visual history remains vibrant and intact for the future.

-Create the Ideal Environment for Your Photos
+How to Create the Perfect Environment for Your Photos

 Once you have the right containers, the next step is finding the perfect spot to store them.
 The environment where your photos live is just as important as the boxes they’re in.
 Photos are sensitive to their surroundings, and things like temperature, humidity, and light can cause irreversible damage over time.
 Creating a stable, safe home for your collection is one of the most effective things you can do to protect it.
 The goal is consistency—a place that stays cool, dark, and dry all year round.
 This simple step prevents the slow decay that can erase your most precious memories.

-Control Temperature and Humidity
+Finding the Sweet Spot: Temperature and Humidity

 Think of your photos like a person who’s comfortable in a cozy room—they don’t like extremes.
 The key is to find a place where the temperature and moisture stay steady.
 Big swings from hot to cold or damp to dry cause the delicate layers of a photograph to expand and contract, leading to cracks, brittleness, and peeling.
 Ideally, you want a spot that stays below 75°F with a relative humidity between 30% and 40%.
 This stable climate helps prevent mold growth and chemical decay, keeping your images clear and intact for years to come.